seantwie03/rhel-lab/README.md

 - Creates 172.25.250.0/24 network (lab-example-com).
 - Creates virtual machines described above.
 - Configures virtual machines using kickstart files.
-- Configures your host for easy access to the lab environment.
+- Configures your ssh config and hosts files for easy access to the lab environment.

 After the playbook completes the VMs will still be installing via Kickstart.
 Wait for them to automatically shut off.

-After the VMs shut down it is recommend to take a snapshot of each one with a command like the following:
+After the VMs shut down it is recommend to power them on and take a snapshot of each one with a command like the following:

 ```sh
 sudo virsh snapshot-create-as workstation "$(date --iso-8601=seconds) - fresh install"